RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 I might make the argument that every case is a story, and every story is a case
 (protagonist, antagonist, being compared to plaintiff and defendant, or vice versa).
-Or we might ask: how does The Declaration of Independent WORK as a piece of literature?
+Or we might ask: how does The Declaration of Independence WORK as a piece of literature?
 What rhetorical gimmicks does it employ to make its case?
 What literary techniques does it use to persuade, not just Tories and colonists, but US?